diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

-However, if you do not have the patience required to install Futhark (and GHC), we have manually pre-compiled the current versions of the four programs into Python with PyOpenCL for you.
-Download `futhark-guis-v0.1.tar.gz </static/futhark-guis-v0.1.tar.gz>`_.
-This has only been tested on a Debian, so run at your own risk.
+However, if you do not have the patience required to install Futhark (and GHC), we have manually pre-compiled the current versions of the four programs into Python for you with the ``futhark-pyopencl`` code generator.
+Download `futhark-guis-v0.1.tar.gz
+</static/futhark-guis-v0.1.tar.gz>`_.
+This has only been tested on a
+Debian, so run at your own risk.
 You still need to have PyOpenCL, NumPy, and PyGame installed.

 Write your own!